HarrisKirk/jenkins-global-monitor/README.md

 BUGSs
-- Handle 500 errors or long timeouts from a Jenkins server -- Should display as Grey any non-responsive Jenkins server
+- Handle 500 errors or long timeouts from a Jenkins server -- Should display as (NEW COLOR) any Jenkins server that times out
 - Allow newly created jobs with no build history to be handled properly

 NEW